BurraAbhishek/Python-Hand-Cricket/README.md

 # Python-Hand-Cricket
 Play hand cricket as an individual or as a team of 11 against a team of 11 bots for free on the Python Command Line Interface!
 More information about the gameplay is available in the [documentation](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/docs/Hand%20Cricket%20Python%20App%20Documentation.pdf).

-## NOTE:

-All the links will soon be updated.
-To avoid breaking any links, it is recommended to use the v2.0 branch until all the links have moved.

-UPDATE: Limited overs test cricket is available, except that the super over module is still under maintenance.

 ## About this game

 This is a hybrid of cricket and the legacy hand cricket game – implemented in Python and played using the command line interface.